PySimpleGUI/PySimpleGUI/readme.md

 ## Rainmeter-Style Windows

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/RainmeterStyleWidgets.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/RainmeterStyleWidgets.jpg"  alt="img" align="right" width="500px"></a>
 The default settings for GUI frameworks don't tend to produce the nicest looking windows.
 However, with some attention to detail, you can do several things to make windows look attractive.
 PySimpleGUI makes it easier to manipulate colors and features like removing the title bar.
-The result is windows that don't look like your typical tkinter windows.
+The result is windows that don't look like your typical Tkinter windows.

-Here is an example of how you can create windows that don't look like your typical tkinter in windows.
-In this example, the windows have their titlebars removed.
+Here is an example of creating windows that don't look like your typical Tkinter in windows.
+In this example, the windows have their title bars removed.
 The result is windows that look much like those found when using Rainmeter, a desktop widget program.

 <br><br>
 You can easily set the transparency of a window as well.
 Here are more examples of desktop widgets in the same Rainmeter style.
 Some are dim appearing because they are semi-transparent.